I2Djs/pdf-frame/README.md

     </i-page>
 </pdfFrame>
 ```
-In the i2d-frame context, the `<pdfFrame>` tag is used to create a client instance for rendering graphical content in the specified format.
+In the pdf-frame context, the `<pdfFrame>` tag is used to create a client instance for rendering graphical content in the specified format.

   * type="pdf": The type attribute specifies the output format for rendering the graphical content.
 In this case, it is set to "pdf", indicating that the content will be rendered as a PDF document.
-Possible values are `pdf/canvas/svg/webgl`
+Possible values are `pdf/canvas`

   * width="595": The width attribute sets the width of the client area for rendering the graphical content.
 Here, it is set to "595", indicating a width of 595 units.